laylabrassington/scDeBulkR/README.md

 This code generates:
 1. filtered list of genes present in both single-cell and bulk RNA-seq datasets
 2. list of marker genes per cell type (filtered by adjusted p-value threshold)
-3. .rds file (markers.rds) and .csv file (markers.csv) containing the cell-type-specific marker genes
+3. markers.rds and markers.csv containing the cell-type-specific marker genes
-4. .csv file (unique_genes.csv) containing all unique marker genes across all cell types
+4. unique_genes.csv containing all unique marker genes across all cell types

 ## step 4: 4:16:25 filtered adata
 This code requires: